abatishchev/Elmah.Contrib.EntityFramework/README.md

 Also you can query Elmah errors table using LINQ to Entities having strongly-typed POCO entities.

-Comments and contributions are very welcomed!
+Comments and contributions are very welcome!

 Examples
 ===